JackPeacock/GACDcourseproject/README.md

 The inertial test data is not required and is ignored.

-There are over 560 columns to the full data frame.
-Here we are only interested in the mean on the signals collected and the standard deviations.
+There are over 560 columns in the full data frame.
+Here we are only interested in the mean measurements and the standard deviation measurements.
 The grep command selects out the number of the columns which have a column name that contain the exact "mean()" or "std()" strings.
 Everything but these columns is then filtered out.

 The activities are currently labelled 1-6.
 The numbers are switched to their corresponding label from the "activity_labels.txt" file using plyr's mapvalues function.